23W-GBAC/Enechukwu_Blogs/Automation_0.1.md

 ```
 mkdir my_directory
 ```
-Change 'my_directory' to whatever name you want.
+Change 'my_directory' to any name you want.

 In the new directory, create a virtual environment.
 Using a virtual environment in cli allows you to create isolated Python environments for your projects, each with its own set of dependencies.
 This helps prevent conflicts between different projects that might require different package versions.
 Run the following commands to create a virtual environment: